Mud-covered ATV rider at the summit of a steep, rocky incline, showcasing determination and skill in off-road riding.

 Important Riding Posture Tips for ATV Climbing

-• When climbing uphill, shift your weight forward, keeping your body centred over the handlebars.
+• When climbing uphill, lean forward, keeping your body centred over the handlebars.

 • Be prepared to lift off your seat to ease the climb.

-• Going downhill, shift your weight back, which allows the front wheel to maintain contact with the ground.
+• Going downhill, shift your weight back, prevents the front wheels lifting and maintains contact with the ground.

 Tip #4: Master Clutch Control